What’s an Epilogue and Do I Need One?

 That’s the tricky part about epilogues — it can’t be used to hide the fact that your book’s ending is somewhat lackluster.
 So, how do you know if you need to include one at the end of your novel?
 Here are three questions to help you decide.

-1. Are there any lingering questions readers may have about your protagonist that need to be answered after the ending?
+1. Are there any lingering questions readers may have about my protagonist that need to be answered after the ending?

 If you need to show readers what happens to your protagonist a year or more into the future after the ending, then you should include the epilogue.
 This can be a useful way to answer any last questions.
 Did the protagonist actually get married after her boyfriend proposed?
 If so, maybe you flash forward to the wedding day.
 Did your protagonist go on to win a Medal of Honor after distinguishing himself by an act of valor at the end of your historical fiction novel?
 Definitely use an epilogue to share the awards ceremony.

-2. Are you trying to overcompensate for a weak ending?
+2. Am I trying to overcompensate for a weak ending?

 Making it to the end of your story is an arduous writing skill, so it’s best to focus and make your ending as strong as you possibly can.
 Don’t skirt by the ending just to add an epilogue on top of it.
 If your ending is strong enough, you’ll rarely need one.

-3. Are you trying to set up for a sequel?
+3. Am I trying to set up for a sequel?

 If your goal of the epilogue is to create a space to imply a sequel is coming, then definitely include the epilogue.
 Avoid using any cliffhangers in your epilogue though.
 Use the epilogue to develop a lead-in story arc for a new character in your next book.
 This will hint to readers that your next book will follow someone else.